Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Conclusion

 \section{Conclusion}

-We surveyed mutation testing acceleration techniques and selected five classes of applicable techniques for general-purpose patch validation.
+We surveyed mutation testing acceleration techniques and identified five classes of applicable techniques for general-purpose patch validation.
 We proposed two novel approaches, namely \napp and \eins, to overcome technical challenges when adapting two of the techniques for the first time.
 Our large-scale empirical experiment has shown that patch validation can be dramatically accelerated and no longer be the time bottleneck.
-When acceleration techniques are systematically used, thousands of patches can be validated in minutes, satisfying users' expectation.
+When acceleration techniques are systematically used, thousands of patches can be validated in minutes, satisfying the expectations of users.

-\textbf{ The \ourtool artifact, including the source code with documentation, a command-line interface for APR users, a Docker image to reproduce the experiment, and raw experiment results, is available~\cite{expressapr_replication}. }
+\textbf{ The \ourtool artifact, including the source code with documentation, a command-line interface for APR users, a Docker image to reproduce the experiment, and raw experiment results, is available on GitHub~\cite{expressapr_replication}. }